Episode 3: Warning: Graphic Content

 "No, you still don't get it, don't you?
 The hospitals were the first thing overrun.
 There's no cops no more.
 They looted most of all.
 Pandemic mayhem.
 The dead things would have torn us apart.
 This is the real world now, man.
 The new world, man, the true human condition.
 Auto correct.
 The dead rule the earth now, this is their place.
 We don't belong here.
 I'm talking total annihilation.
 Total, uuuuhn t-total correction....ya.
-Time to bug out and go into hiding!"
+The world produced ten tonnes of plastic per second, and maybe 14 trillion tonnes went into the ocean every year.
+You think we could all keep getting away with stuff like that?
+Time to bug out and go into hiding, man!"

 "What do you mean?
 The guy was sick.
 Something wrong with his brain or something contagious?" asks Leo.
 "He's sick so you kill him?
 They'll put you in prison for that!"

-Her Juicy Couture perfume overwhelmed by the stench of rot, the daughter walks up to Leo, sullen.
+Her Juicy Couture perfume overwhelmed by the stench of rot, the daughter approaches Leo, morose.
 She lets him know the rest (you know this part).

 "That man was dead.
 I mean, he died from that plague and that was his corpse.
 Corpses are walking around killing people.
 It's going to kill you if you don't defend yourself, you know.
 Those are dead things.
 Things are like...like bad."

-Leo lets out an appropriate gasp.
+Leo provides an appropriate gasp.
 "Get out, that's bull.
-What are you saying, they're corpses?
+What are you saying, they're walking corpses?
 That's just sci-fi crap.
 That's not real!"

 "No man, this is real, man.
 That wasn't a guy, it was his corpse, re-animated or whatever.
 We just call them plague monsters.
 They're killing people.
 Those cannibal things will eat your guts out.
 It's the stone cold truth, man," responds Vance.
 “If they bite you, you get sick and die and turn into one of those things!”